 Companies focus on the pros of marketing.
-With the right amount of investment and the correct target audience, you can increase traffic one-hundred percent.
-This will lead to a better lead generation and a boost to sales and profits.
+With the right amount of investment and the correct target audience, you can increase traffic one hundred percent.
+This will lead to better lead generation and a boost in sales and profits.
 Usually, this is how bosses think when they consider advertising, but the cons go under the radar.

 Yes, being witty and creative and unique can raise brand awareness; however, there is a dark side to the industry which turns off customers.
 Slip into this category and the firm’s reputation may take a hit from which it can’t come back.

 Here’s how adverts destroy businesses and the solutions.